 The right delivery approach for the right situation

 Each type of speech delivery; extemporaneous, impromptu, manuscript… and memorized have their pros and cons.

 Memorized speeches are great, if you are an actor on a stage.
 It’s often critical that you say the right words in the right order for the story unfolding on stage to make sense.
 Also, actors “act” out the words so they have meaning.

 Students will ask me how I knew their speech was memorized.
 The answer is simple.
-Your speech was stiffer than heck, you didn’t respond to the audience’s non-verbal feedback and several times you had to awkwardly pause as your eyes scanned your brain looking for the next word.
+Your speech was stiffer than heck, and you didn’t respond to the audience’s non-verbal feedback.
+Oh, and several times you had to awkwardly pause as your eyes scanned your brain looking for the next word.

 While the words might be correct, the audience doesn’t feel the speaker is genuine about the topic… unless the speaker happens to be an actor on the Broadway stage.